flooose/lunaryorn.github.io/emacs/_posts/2014-12-23-bug-reference-mode.md

 ---
-title: TIL about Bug Reference Mode
+title: "Emacs Spotlight: Bug Reference Mode"
+tags: emacs-spotlight
+layout: series-post
 ---

 There's not a day in which I don't find a new gem for Emacs.
 Today it's the